Racism-Turanism trials

 The Racism-Turanism trials (Irkçılık-Turancılık Davası) were a series of legal prosecutions of defendants accused of spreading racist and pan-Turkist ideologies and attempting a coup on the Turkish government.
 The trials lasted between May 1944 and March 1947, and were triggered by nationalist demonstrations on 3 May 1944 in support of Nihal Atsız who was on trial against Sabahattin Ali for defamation.
-According to tried pan-Turkists as well as researchers like Edward Weisband and Uğur Mumcu, the trials were plotted to improve the relations between Turkey and the Soviet Union.

 Pre-trial

 On the 3 May 1944 a rally by racists and Turanists in support of Nihal Atsız with thousands of participants took place.
-The protestants shortly managed to occupy the courthouse and shout slogans against the government.
+The protestors shortly managed to occupy the courthouse and shout slogans against the government.
 In reaction to the rallies on 3 May 1944, from 9 May onwards 47 people were detained, most of them known Pan-Turkists like Nihal Atsız.
 Reha Oğuz Türkkan was arrested on 10 May and Atsız's brother Nejdet Sançar on 14 May in Balıkesir.
 Atsız's wife Bedriye was also arrested on 16 May.
 Several Turkish journalists supported the Turkish government and blamed the people attending the manifestations of being racists and Turanists.
 The Turkish President İsmet İnönü took the lead in the political sphere during a speech in the Ankara Stadium in which he proclaimed that Turkey was a nationalist country, but deemed Turanism of causing hostilities with its neighboring countries.
 Journalists Hüseyin Cahit Yalçın and Mehmet Emin Erişirgil and other Turkish nationalists followed suit and also criticized the imprisoned Turkists.